How Does Alcohol Affect the Brain?

 - Inappropriate interactions with others

-Wernicke-Korsakoff syndrome describes two different conditions that are both part of the same thing.
+Wernicke-Korsakoff syndrome9 describes two different conditions that are both part of the same thing.
 One complication of long-term alcohol use is that it depletes the body of vitamin B1, also called thiamine.
 Thiamine is essential to brain function, and depletion of thiamine causes Wernicke-Korsakoff syndrome.

 Wernicke encephalopathy is the first part of Wernicke-Korsakoff syndrome.
 This stage of Wernicke-Korsakoff syndrome causes inflammation in the brain that is reversible if thiamine is given.
 There are three main symptoms caused by Wernicke encephalopathy, including lack of coordination, confusion and eye movement abnormalities.